 Among the benefits of Agent Assist are the abilities to track agent desktop actions during a call, create automated call summaries and push those summaries into relevant back-end systems.
 In several scenarios, the agent is required to create follow-up tasks for themselves at the end of a live interaction.
 Agent Assist can help with automating the creation of such follow-up tasks, initiating timely reminders that allow agents to focus on the next customer without having to worry about keeping up with service level agreements.

 Agent Training Time

-Agents typically have complicated jobs – from adhering to internal processes, to learning multiple software systems and to learning the call flows across multiple call types.
+Agents typically have complicated jobs – from adhering to internal processes to learning multiple software systems to learning the call flows across multiple call types.
 This complexity inherently can mean significant time spent training agents.
 Classroom training coupled with on-the-floor training can mean that it can take months before an agent is ready to handle calls on their own.

 Unfortunately, attrition in the contact center is typically high, and when you couple long training times with high attrition, it all adds up to a costly equation.

 Leveraging systems such as agent guidance, scripting and unified agent desktops can greatly reduce the complexity and resultant agent training time.

 Agent Onboarding Time

 Training is one thing.
 Being a productive agent is another.
 The onboarding experience for an agent following classroom training typically involves shadowing calls for a period of time, followed by a slow roll out of call types the agent should handle.